ElementQi/StreamBP/readme.md

 StreamBP substantially reduces the memory cost of activation values and scales up the maximum sequence length by 2.8-5.5 $\times$ larger than gradient checkpointing, while using similar or even less BP time.

+> [!NOTE]
-**Note:** This codebase is under active development; feel free to raise any issues you encountered.
+> This codebase is under active development; feel free to raise any issues you encountered.
 We are also accepting feature requests.

 ### Table of Contents
 - [Features](#features)